rubyspch/Resources-for-Your-100-Days/README.md

 I have started this project for beginners like me, and I want it to be a warm and safe space for coders to get their first open source contributions.
 Any off-topic/negative/derogatory content that is added to the list will be removed, and any pull requests that include abusive language will be closed without merging.
-If you see any comments that you would like to report, please message me on [Twitter](https://twitter.com/rubyspch) and I will do what I can to sort it.
+If you see any comments that you would like to report, please message me on [Twitter](https://twitter.com/rubyspch) and I will look into it.

 [See full details of the Contributor Covenant here](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)